II - The CaravanSerai Atlas Weaving Roads

 Daily walking: 5-14 km

 Rugs are not decoration.
-They are maps of survival, lineage, and belonging.
+They are insulation, labor, memory, and movement.

 CaravanSerai Gypsy